Simple business plan examples

 Supply chain lessons from Steve Jobs

-- Customers come first, cost-cutting comes second
+- Customers come first, and cost-cutting comes second

 - Aim impossible target